S/MIME Certificate Requests

 Note: If Open MPIC is enabled and DNSSEC Verification fails, the error will be displayed on the screen as shown in the image below.

-The following steps describe how to create an S/MIME certificate request with the Sponsor validation type.
+The following steps describe how to create an S/MIME certificate request when both Domain and Mailbox Validation are selected in the certification profile.

 Expand Requests > Certificate Requests from the Admin portal to navigate to the Certificate Requests listing screen.